lightning/bolts/07-routing-gossip.md

 the channel when the peer reestablishes contact.
 Because gossip messages are batched and replace previous ones, the result may be a single seemingly-redundant update.

+The `must_be_one` field was previously used for message flags, and only the lower bit was defined.
+It's now a constant value, and ignored by receivers.

 ## Query Messages